-The philosophy stems from the understanding the we function as a whole, rather than as individual parts and that in health all systems are working well together.
-When the bodies inherent repairing ability is put under strain, the bodies’ ability to self regulate diminishes and the health and function of the system declines, resulting in pain, discomfort, stress or disease.
+The philosophy stems from understanding we function as a whole, rather than as individual parts and that in health all systems are working well together.
+When the bodies inherent repairing ability is put under strain, the bodies’ ability to self regulate diminishes.
+This leads to the health and function of the system declining.
+This predisposes to pain, discomfort, stress or disease.

 You will find our practitioners to be dedicated and well educated on a broad range of health concerns.
 Using skilled evaluation and diagnosis, the osteopath recognises dysfunction within the body.
 We use a variety of hands-on technique to assist the body back to health, in conjunction with exercise rehabilitation.